aarjunsrinivasan/LEAST-SQUARES-and-RANSAC-FITTING/README.md

 - Numpy

 ## Procedure to run the Codes:
-Run the python files in the current directory which contains all the codes.
+Run the python files from the code folder which contains all the codes.

 ```
 python3 LeastSquareCurveFitting.py